History of United Airlines: Historical logos

 Two United aircraft in regular service utilize heritage paint schemes.
 N75435 is a Boeing 737-900ER acquired in the Continental merger, painted in the 1950s Continental "Blue Skyways" livery since June 2016.
 Its sister, N75436 also acquired in the Continental merger, was painted in the same livery from June 2009 to April 2016.
 The other is N475UA, a legacy United Airbus A320 sporting United's 1970s "Stars and Bars" livery.
 The aircraft was previously painted in Ted colors and also operated with Blue Tulip paint from 2009 to the end of 2010, when it was painted into its current livery.

 Another eleven aircraft, including five Boeing 777-200ERs, one Boeing 767-400ER, one Boeing 767-300ER, one Boeing 757-200, two Boeing 737-800s and one Boeing 737-700, are painted in the Star Alliance livery.

+Two aircraft are painted in a special livery commemorating United's use of sustainable aviation fuel.
+On these aircraft, the fuselage over the wings is painted in several shades of green, the fuselage immediately behind the wings in painted light blue, and the tail section is painted in the same shade of blue used on the engines.
+The livery made its debut in November 2024 on N24988, the first Boeing 787-9 to be delivered as part of United's December 2022 order.
+It will also be featured on a Boeing 737 MAX 10, N27602.

 Slogans

 The early slogan "The Main Line Airway," emphasizing its signature New York-Chicago-San Francisco route, was replaced in 1965 with "Fly the Friendly Skies."
 The "friendly skies" tagline was used until 1996, yet revived on September 20, 2013.
 Other United Slogans include: